 - And, the American College of Obstetricians and Gynecologists (ACOG) considers that “exclusive breastfeeding is recommended for the first 6 months of a baby’s life.”

 Past six months, solid foods can be introduced but the breastfeeding relationship should be maintained “up to two years of age or beyond” for the WHO and “for two years or more” for UNICEF.
 The AAFP and ACOG are not as categorical on the subject.
 While they consider that “breastfeeding should continue with the addition of complementary foods throughout the second half of the first year” (AAFP) and “breastfeeding should continue up to the baby’s first birthday as new foods are introduced” (ACOG), anything breastfeeding beyond the child’s first birthday is up to mom and baby, and up to them only.

 Breastfeeding Is a Relationship

 Breastfeeding is a relationship, and as such, you can keep breastfeeding as long as both you and your child are happy with doing so.
 Toddlers rarely self-wean before 24 months.
-Some do so earlier if their mother is pregnant again since the taste of milk can change to prepare for the new baby but according to Katherine Dettwyler, anthropologist, most children self-wean “between three and four years of age”.
-However, moms often grow tired of nursing earlier.
-Some of them even report negative feelings towards breastfeeding and are anxious to get their body back.
-Weaning is part of the breastfeeding process, and you should not feel guilty about “just being done”.
+Some do so earlier if their mother is pregnant again since the taste of milk can change to prepare for the new baby, but according to Katherine Dettwyler, anthropologist, most children self-wean “between three and four years of age.”

+Bottom line?
 Experts across the board recommend breastfeeding until at least 12 months and more.
 However, at the end of the day, the only experts on your own breastfeeding relationship are you and your baby.
-You can, and should, breastfeed for as long as you both enjoy it.
+Consult your pediatrician, but you can, and should, breastfeed for as long as you both enjoy it.